 In the past, he managed artists like Beyoncé, Elton John, Guns N’ Roses, Mary J. Blige, and countless others.
-But his current venture, the billion-dollar investment vehicle Hipgnosis Songs Fund, has catapulted him from fixer to philosopher-king.
+But his current venture, the billion-dollar1 investment vehicle Hipgnosis Songs Fund, has catapulted him from fixer to philosopher-king.
 The industry press routinely christens him with hagiographic headlines like “The Man Who’s Spending $1 Billion to Own Every Pop Song.”

 Depicted: A headshot of Merck Mercuriadis.
 Photo Credit: Jill Furmanovsky.

 But as a manager-turned-investor, Mercuriadis and his company are not easily recognizable to the general public.
 He isn’t a musician himself, nor he is a music streaming site CEO trying to get you to download an app.

 Instead, he is a man with a simple plan and a very large war chest.

 Subscribe to Click Track via email.

 Mercuriadis was born in a small town in Quebec.
 At age 19, he landed a job at Virgin Records after bombarding them with countless letters.
 He was involved in signing artists like Mary Margaret O'Hara, but eventually left because he wanted to directly represent artists as opposed to just advocating for the label.